 Proceed with finishing by cleaning excess sealant and ensuring the installation is clean and professional.
 You can add screw covers or aesthetic covers for a flawless finish.

-By following these steps, you ensure a successful and durable installation of your projecting window, perfectly adapted to road conditions and weather hazards.
+By following these steps, you ensure a successful and durable installation of your Push window, perfectly adapted to road conditions and weather hazards.

 Practical summary for choosing your window

-- Type of opening: Fixed for light only, projecting for more versatility, and sliding for multifunctional spaces.
+- Type of opening: Fixed for light only, Push window for more versatility, and sliding for multifunctional spaces.

 - Options: Plan for mosquito nets, blinds, and rain protection according to your needs.

-- Installation: Pay attention to compatibility with the bodywork and necessary tools.
+- Installation: Attention to compatibility with the bodywork and necessary tools.

 By following this guide, you will be able to install a window that combines aesthetics, comfort, and functionality.
 And for even more ideas or personalized advice, do not hesitate to consult our other guides or contact our expert technical team.